MMadhu2000/dataroma-scraper-analyze/README.md

 New Insights

-Interactive Elements
+📊 Interactive Elements

-Hover over charts for detailed values
+Hover over charts to view detailed values

-Click legend items to toggle visibility
+Click legend items to toggle data visibility

-Use plot controls to zoom/pan
+Use plot controls to zoom and pan across visualizations

 📸 Screenshots